gochunky/FYP-MA13/pm-case-studies/case1/case1.md

 \bfseries{6.0 Preliminary Project Requirements} \\\\
 The project should develop the following: \\
 \begin{enumerate}
-\item An AI face recognition model on par with existing face recognition models with minimal performance disparity (< 5\%) in identifying males vs females.
+\item An AI face recognition model on par with existing face recognition models with minimal performance disparity (less than 5\%) in identifying males vs females.
 This model should accept images and videos with faces and be able to identify the gender and names of the subjects based on labelled samples.
 \item A web platform to test the model with sample images and videos.
 This platform enables users to submit their images and videos to test the face recognition model.
 \item A system to test, report, and visualise the performance of the AI face recognition system.
 This system will use metamorphic testing for evaluating model performance, which is a methodology to continuously compare new results of image classification with previous results.
 The project will need the system to report the results using attractive data visualisation techniques.
 \end{enumerate}